adwaid-k/Intelli-Mesh-project/README.md

 mentation, contributing to a more organized and streamlined network environment.
 A locally developed dashboard, built using Python Flask and JavaScript, provides users with an intuitive interface for monitoring and managing the network, further enhancing the system’s practicality.
- Byaddressing the inherent limitations of existing mesh network designs, Intelli-Mesh offers substantial improvements in terms of fault tolerance, scalability, and overall resilience.
+ By addressing the inherent limitations of existing mesh network designs, Intelli-Mesh offers substantial improvements in terms of fault tolerance, scalability, and overall resilience.
 Each node’s transformation into a ”smart” entity capable of independent decision-making not only reduces points of vulnerability but also significantly boosts adaptability and network robust